 - 66 letters written by female founders from around the globe.
 They share their experiences, the lessons learnt and heir business insights

-- Co-working and events space in Shoreditch
+- Event and coworking spaces in Shoreditch

 Depending on what type of service you’re interested in, the prices vary.
 Subscribing to the newsletter for useful info is entirely free.
 Join meet-ups and events are free or as cheap as £8, or enter the intern scheme for £250.
 Although some services may be out of your price range, you can still get a lot of value out of the Blooming Founder community.

 If you’re from Wales and a fun, easy-going community of businesswomen is your cup of tea, then look no further than Spring.
 This networking group offers the opportunity to promote your business to large audiences, get to know like-minded women, stay up-to-date with the latest trend of the industry, and enjoy their informative events.